Holly Ernest

 - Threatened and endangered species

-Special interest diseases: Avian pox virus, avian hemoparasites (such as avian malaria), West Nile virus, Trichinella in bears and wild pigs, and others
+Special interest diseases: Avian hemoparasites (blood parasites, such as avian malaria), and others

-Special interest regions: Wyoming and the Rocky Mountain West, California and western North America, Mexico, Chile; South/Central America; global interests
+Special interest regions: BC Canada especially Vancouver Island, The Rocky Mountain West, California and western North America, Canada, global interests

 See Research pages